 The methodology and planned steps outlined in Pre Job Briefs would help with group work at University, as it gives a methodical way to plan out meetings and entire projects.
 My increased knowledge in ABAQUS will certainly be useful for any FEA simulations that I will need to carry out in my final year also.
 I’ve also been able to learn how to use Excel more efficiently, with macros and formulas, for example, this will be useful in the final year as it will save lots of time when dealing with multiple similar calculations that need to be performed.
 Finally, the theory I have learnt from SQEP 0 has helped me to consolidate my existing understanding of mechanics, which will be useful for some of the course modules next year.

 Who would you recommend joining EASL as a placement student to?

 I would recommend any aspiring engineers who wish to have an active part in the future advances of nuclear energy to join EASL.
 The balance between responsibility and support you will have as a placement student is perfect, and you will learn a lot during your time here!

-Three words to sum up your placement experience.
+Three words to sum up your industrial placement experience.

 Innovative, insightful, exciting.

-Please follow us on social media to find out about our future vacancies and placement opportunities (all vacancies are now covered for 2021-22)
+Please follow us on social media to find out about our future vacancies and industrial placement opportunities.

 Get in touch